Open-Systems-Pharmacology/rSharp/README.md

 ## User guide

-Examples of running parameter estimation tasks using this package are detailed in `vignette('user-guide')`.
+Examples of interacting with .NET assemblies using this package are detailed in `vignette('user-guide')`.
+Some useful tips around using the package are available in the `vignette('knowledge-base')`.

 ## Code of conduct